 Meet The Chefs

-Taste of Congo owner Caroline Musitu joined our Food Business Incubator in 2018, and has grown her business at pop-ups, catering events, and FIN’s Taste Around the Globe booth at farmers markets.
-Caroline introduced herself in this video last year.
+Taste of Congo owner Caroline Musitu joined our Food Business Incubator in 2018, and has grown her business at pop-ups, catering events, and our Taste Around the Globe booth at farmers markets.
+Meet Caroline in this video!

 Originally from the Congolese city of Kinshasa, Caroline grew up helping her mother cater weddings, parties, and church meetups.
 Several years ago, Caroline fled armed conflict in the Democratic Republic of Congo and started a new life in South King County.
 Realizing there were no Congolese food businesses in our region, she launched Taste of Congo to share her home country’s unique flavors with her new community.